fuzzygroup/blog/_posts/2019-09-01-a-python-and-data-science-tooling-vocabulary-for-a-rubyist.md

 *** Anaconda Cloud** - A platform for sharing notebooks and packages.

 # B
+* Bert - Bert or Bidirectional Encoder Representation from Transformers is a state of the art (2018) language model for natural language processing (NLP).
+Bert is based on a Google paper which shows that a language model which is bidirectionally trained can have a deeper sense of language context and flow than single-direction language models.
+[More...](https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270)
 * **Bokeh** - Bokeh is an interactive visualization library that targets modern web browsers for presentation.
 [More...](https://bokeh.pydata.org/en/latest/index.html)